 4.)
 We are pretty minimalistic.

 Many people would describe me as simple or a minimalist.
 While I don’t live in a tiny home, I also don’t have much stuff.
-I don’t go to shopping malls, and I don’t really fall into the stereotypical idea of someone in consumer culture.
+I don’t go to shopping malls or chain stores, and I don’t really fall into the stereotypical idea of someone in consumer culture.
 Santa Claus is that person.
 Santa Claus represents chain store America and consumerism.
-He is all about things things and more things.
+He is all about things, things and more things.
 He is highly profitable for companies like Wal-Mart, Target, Barnes and Noble, Best Buy, and Coco-Cola.
 I don’t shop at these places or buy these products and while sure, I can make my own gifts or shop locally, it’s the story of Santa Claus that keeps big greedy America, well…big and greedy.
 The Santa Claus tale emphasizes more gifts, presents, things, and piles of stuff and less about connection and experiences together, which I value.
-I am not saying that people who *do* Santa don’t have connection and good experiences, but just that Santa is another distraction from all that in an already highly distracted world.
+I am not saying that people who *DO* Santa don’t have connection and good experiences, but just that Santa is another distraction from all that in an already highly distracted world.
 Maybe some people are skilled enough to have the attention for both, but for me, as someone who has a hard enough time being present and pushing my edges around connecting with people, the Santa Claus story is the last thing I need to worry about upholding during the holiday season.

 So there you have it.
 Why do you or don’t you tell your kids that Santa Claus is real?
 Tell me below, and happy holidays 🙂